levi-lit/Chess_Bot/README.md

 # CHECKMATE!
-(A Chess_Preparation_Bot)
+(A Chess Preparation Bot)
+**Projecct Description:**
-make a chess bot  , who mimic like top 50 chess players
+Create a bot which can emulate gameplay strategies of top 50 chess players worldwide.